JDKhan12/Weather-App/README.md

-Work with Plain JS and API Fetch
-Only Desktop View avaible
+Only Desktop View available
+Used Plain JS
+Used Weather Api By Open Weather App
+Used giolocation to fetch current location